BernhardPosselt/presentations/slides/dependency-injection.md

 * Pattern to get rid of **global** state
 * Global state impedes testing:
   * Production code needs to know about test setup
-  * Mocking is too broad
+  * Mocking is too fiddly
   * Need to deal with rollbacks

 ---